kimutai99/Potato-Leaf-Classification/README.md

     ```bash
     pip install -r requirements.txt
     ```

-4. Download the trained models: Make sure to download the pre-trained CNN and ResNet models and place them in the `models/` directory.

-5. Run the app:
+4. Run the app:
     ```bash
-    python flask_app.py
+    python app.py
     ```

 ## How to Use
-- **Open the app**: After running the Streamlit command, a local server will start, and you can access the app through your browser.
+- **Open the app**: After running the python app.py command, a local server will start, and you can access the app through your browser.
+-  Build the Docker Image:
+- Ensure Docker is running.
+- Build the Docker imag
+> docker build -t brain7854/potato-app-flask .

+## To test the service locally.
+### _Run the application
+ - Start a container:
+ > docker run -p 5000:5000 brain7854/potato-app-flask:latest

+ ### _ Access the application:_
+  - Open your web browser and go to: http://localhost:9696

 - **Upload an image**: Click on the "Upload" button and select an image of a potato leaf.
 The app will automatically preprocess the image and predict the disease.